setrar/DigitalSystems/vhdl/lab01/README.md

 # More about Hardware Description Languages (HDL) (discussion)

-- Understand the principles of event-driven simulation that underlies all Hardware Description Languages (HDL) ([Getting started with VHDL] part of the documentation)
-- Signals (sections 3.4 and 10.4 of [Free Range Factory] book and [Getting started with VHDL] part of the documentation)
-- Processes (section 4.6 of [Free Range Factory] book and [Getting started with VHDL] part of the documentation)
-- The `wait` statement ([Getting started with VHDL] and [wait] parts of the documentation)
 - The two semantics: simulation and logic synthesis.
   The simulation and synthesis tools are different and they have a different _interpretation_ or _semantics_ of the VHDL code:
   * Simulation consists in exercising the VHDL model to check its functional correctness.
   * Synthesis consists in translating the VHDL model into a network of interconnected logic gates.
+- Understand the principles of event-driven simulation that underlies all Hardware Description Languages (HDL) ([Getting started with VHDL] part of the documentation), [VHDL lecture], [VHDL simulation exercise].
+- Signals (sections 3.4 and 10.4 of [Free Range Factory] book and [Getting started with VHDL] part of the documentation)
+- Processes (section 4.6 of [Free Range Factory] book and [Getting started with VHDL] part of the documentation)
+- The `wait` statement ([Getting started with VHDL] and [wait] parts of the documentation)

 # Write our second VHDL model: a simulation environment for our continuity tester